…BUT NOT HOPELESS

 If you are currently homeless, or walking the delicate line between sheltered and homelessness, you need an advocate to help you navigate through the sea of programs and services that may be available to assist you.
 Whether your situation has been dictated by disability, addiction or circumstance, ARCH can help!
 ARCH fights to end homelessness in our region by coordinating and empowering the efforts of diverse charities, civic organizations, nonprofits and public institutions working to improve the homeless situation.

-ARCH also provides direct services to veterans & veteran families.
-We also provide referrals to community links and can help if you are not a veteran.
 If you or someone you know is homeless, or at risk of becoming homeless, please contact us at 423-928-2274.

 APPALACHIAN REGIONAL COALITION ON HOMELESSNESS (ARCH)